John Devitt, Chief Executive, Transparency International Ireland

 Niamh O’ Connor, Programme Executive

 Niamh supports the IAW programme in addition to communications and fundraising initiatives for TI Ireland.
 Niamh previously worked as a Public Relations consultant in the UK and Australia.
-She has developed and implemented public education programmes for a wide range of organisations in the healthcare and non-profit sectors.
-Niamh holds a Master’s degree in Media and Communications from University of Greenwich, London.
+She has developed and implemented public awareness programmes for a wide range of organisations in the healthcare and non-profit sectors.
+Niamh holds a Master’s degree in Media and Communication from University of Greenwich, London.